Monthly statistics on the international trade in goods, December 2018

 Both export volume and export prices rose in December

-The value of Finnish exports of goods increased by five per cent in December according to international trade in goods statistics provided by Finnish Customs.
-The value of Finnish exports was slightly over 4.7 billion euros.
-Export prices increased by 3.0 per cent and export volume increased by 2.9 per cent.
-In January-December exports increased by 15 per cent year-on-year.
+The value of Finnish exports of goods increased by three per cent in December year-on-year, according to international trade in goods statistics provided by Finnish Customs.
+The value of Finnish exports was 4.9 billion euros.
+Export prices rose by 3.2 per cent and export volume by 0.8 per cent.
+In January-December exports increased by seven per cent year-on-year.

 Table 1.
 Total development (e million)